dalibendhiab10/CC/README.md

 - [License](#license)

 ## 🔹 Introduction
 This repository contains the resources used in my videos.
-Whether it's for designing visuals, editing videos, planning content, or optimizing social media, you'll find everything I use and recommend here! 🎨🎬📆🚀
+Whether it's for front-end or back-end development,  you'll find everything I use and recommend here! 🎨🎬📆🚀

 ## 🤝 Contributing